geolonia/view-geojson/README.md

 # @geolonia/view-geojson

-A CLI tool to preview geojson.
+A CLI tool to preview GeoJSONs.

 ## Usage